drjanieforbes/drjanieforbes.github.io/_posts/2017-02-24-welcome-to-jekyll.markdown

 print('%s + %s is: %s' %(str(x),str(y),str(z)))
 {% endhighlight %}

-Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
-File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
-If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].

-#To add new posts, simply add a file in the `_posts` directory that follows the #convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter. #Take a look at the source for this post to get an idea about how it works.
+(Note to self:  to add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
+Take a look at the source for this post to get an idea about how it works.)

-Visit [my github][mygithub]
+Visit [my github][mygithub] pages for code, versioning and documentation.

 [jekyll-docs]: https://jekyllrb.com/docs/home
 [jekyll-gh]:   https://github.com/jekyll/jekyll